JYZHU03/JYZHU03.github.io/_pages/about.md

 My research is situated at the intersection of artificial intelligence, graph theory, and data mining, with a particular emphasis on graph-structured data.
 Current topics include:
 - Graph Representation Learning (GRL) problems, such as node classification, link prediction, and graph classification.
 - Generative models for graphs, e.g., diffusion models for GRL.
-- AI for scientific problems, including the prediction of dynamic stability in complex networks, and the pattern mining of extreme climate events.
+- AI for scientific problems, including the dynamic stability prediction in complex networks, and the pattern mining of extreme climate events.

 Please feel free to contact me if you are interested in any collaboration.

 # 🔥 News
 - *05.2025*: &nbsp;🎉🎉 One paper on graph representation learning was accepted to ICML 2025!
 - *04.2025*: &nbsp; I have officially joined the ‘Explainable AI for Dynamic Stability Assessment’ project at PIK!
-- *03.2025*: &nbsp; One paper on AI for Power Grids was submitted to IEEE TKDE.
+- *03.2025*: &nbsp; One paper on AI for power grids was submitted to IEEE TKDE.
 - *05.2024*: &nbsp;🎉🎉 One paper on graph-based fake news detection is accepted to KDD 2024!

-# 📝 Publications
+# 📝 Selected Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ICML 2025</div><img src='images/ICML2025.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">